Sarcophagus Front, The Return of the Body of Meleager to Kalydon, 220–230 AD

 Compare the portrayal of figures in the foreground and background.
 What do you notice regarding overlapping, depth, and detail?
 Using the sculpture, explain theses terms: high relief and low relief.

 Hypothesize what the sculptor could be depicting?
 What might have happened before this scene?
 After?
 Support your inferences with details from the work of art.

 - Examine the faces and gestures of the people portrayed.
 What emotions do they reflect?
 What might they be thinking?
 How can you tell?

 Which figure could be Meleagar’s mother?
 Why?
 Give evidence from the work of art to support your theory.
 How does the artist portray her as exhibiting pathos, or sadness?

 Stonecutters mass-produced sarcophagi, and sometimes would leave one figure’s head uncarved so a portrait of the deceased could be added later.
 Using clues of hairstyle and positioning, hypothesize which figure could depict the deceased in this sarcophagus?
 Explain your reasoning using clues from the work of art.

 Introduce sequential words such as next, later, then, finally.

-• Using the descriptions and lists of adjectives and adverbs generated above, have students write stories to accompany the storyboards produced in the art lesson.
+• Using the descriptions and lists of adjectives and adverbs generated above, have students write narratives.
+Optional: narratives can accompany the storyboards produced in the art lesson, entitled “Drawing Storyboards”.
 Encourage students to include rich details and dialogue to bring their stories to life.